 In the Save Our Bones Program I dedicate an entire chapter to the discussion of all the osteoporosis drugs, including Fosamax and its generic formula alendronate sodium.
 This is a popular bisphosphonate drug widely prescribed by doctors and advertised on TV and other media outlets.

-Marketing ads for this drug offers no information whatsoever on what bisphosphonates are really made of, and for a good reason.
+Marketing ads for this drug offer no information whatsoever on what bisphosphonates are really made of, and for a good reason.
 You’ll know why once you read an excerpt from the Introduction to an article by the late Dr. Herbert Fleisch titled “Bisphosphonates: Mechanisms of Action”.
 It was published in the prestigious Endocrine Reviews in the year 1998.
 Dr. Fleisch was a Swiss pioneer researcher on metabolic bone diseases whose work led to the discovery of bisphoshponates as osteoporosis drugs.

 He writes that:

 “Bisphosphonates were used in industry, mainly as corrosion inhibitors or as complexing agents in the textile, fertilizer, and oil industries.
 Their ability to inhibit calcium carbonate precipitation, similar to polyphosphates, was put to good use in the prevention of scaling.
 Only in the past three decades have bisphosphonates been developed as drugs for use in various diseases of bone, tooth, and calcium metabolism.”

 Isn’t it amazing that mainstream scientists openly admit the industrial origins of these drugs?
 And wouldn’t you expect that they would think twice before they even considered such toxic chemicals as potential bone health solutions?
 Obviously, that is not the case because thanks to several not-so-coincidental sequence of events, bisphosphonate drugs became instant best-sellers, raking billions of dollars to their manufacturers.